thoughtspot/thoughtspot.github.io/_admin/data-modeling/model-data-in-UI.md

 last_updated: tbd
 summary: "You can adjust the data model for a newly loaded table."
 sidebar: mydoc_sidebar
-toc: false
+toc: true
 permalink: /:collection/:path.html
 ---
-To make modeling settings for a table you've just loaded, or to make a quick change to existing settings, use the ThoughtSpot web interface.
+To make modeling settings for a data source you've just loaded, or to make a quick change to existing settings, use the ThoughtSpot web interface.
 You can adjust the **Columns** settings from the data management listing.

 You can change all the same data model settings here as in the model file.
 This method is easier and faster, unless you need to make many settings in bulk.
 In that case, [using the model file](edit-model-file.html#) is recommended.

+## About data sources

+{% include content/data-modeling-and-sources.md %}

+## Change the data model for a data source

 1. Click **Data** on the top navigation bar.